Mid-career GAA graduate returns to share with students

 Third semester students at Golf Academy of America in Phoenix had rave reviews for a GAA alumnus who visited campus recently to talk about what it was like to "start over" in the golf business after 26 years as a public school educator.

-Fred Barr, PGA, Director of Career Services, reports that Dale Means, a 2012 graduate, did a superb job with a no-nonsense presentation about the hard work, commitment and creative thinking students will use in the marketplace—all skills that GAA reinforces.
+Fred Barr, PGA, Director of Career Development, reports that Dale Means, a 2012 graduate, did a superb job with a no-nonsense presentation about the hard work, commitment and creative thinking students will use in the marketplace—all skills that GAA reinforces.

 About the presentation, one student commented, "I felt Dale was able to put reality into what we need to do to become successful.
 He let me know how much work is needed—or at least put it in perspective."